 “It must be nice to be rich!”

 “It must be nice to have that money saved.”

 Well, yes, it is nice.
 Hard work does pay off, but reducing my hard work to your “must be nice” status is simply annoying.

 It must be nice to spend and live above your means, give your kids everything, so you can keep up with the Joneses, and then die and leave all your debt for your family to figure out because you are too broke-minded to care!

 So, there you have it, mis amigos.

-My fabulous responses to those fabulous comments people have said, and continue to say, to me because I decided my family was going to start valuing life and start living.
+My fabulous responses to those fabulous comments people have said, and continue to say, to me because I decided my family would start valuing life and living.